PINTO0309/onnx2tf/README.md

         not within acceptable proximity element by element.
         It is very time consuming because it performs as many inferences as there are operations.

+    check_onnx_tf_outputs_sample_data_normalization: Optional[str]
+        norm: Validate using random data normalized to the range 0.0 to 1.0
+        denorm: Validate using random data in the range 0.0 to 255.0 If there is a normalization layer at the models entry point, or if the model was trained on denormalized data, "denorm" must be specified.
+        Default: "norm"

     check_onnx_tf_outputs_elementwise_close_rtol: Optional[float]
         The relative tolerance parameter.